 - We work with the Forest Service to plant the trees and we know exactly where they are

-*We personally take photos of our baby trees and post them on the website, then post updated photos of growth through the years
+- We take photos of our baby trees and post them on the website, then post updated photos of growth through the years

 - We offer a name registry, tree location info and even the option to visit the trees